jsmithdel14/Brighams_Bears_Flashcards/README.md

 # Brighams Bears Flashcards
-# This is our project to make a flash card app for children.
+<sub>This is our project to make a flash card app for children.
-# The app will cover several different topics such as english, and math.
+The app will cover several different topics such as english, and math.</sub>

-# Collaborators:
+## Collaborators:
-* Jared Ellis
+<sub>Jared Ellis
-* Darcy Merilan
+Darcy Merilan
-* Josh Smith
+Josh Smith
-* Mason Schenk
+Mason Schenk
-* Daniel Wilkes
+Daniel Wilkes
-* Emily Wayment
+Emily Wayment</sub>